Polymer/polymer-bundler/README.md

 will inline scripts in `target.html` as well as HTML Imports.
 Exclude flags will apply to both Imports and Scripts.

+The command

+    vulcanize --inline-css target.html

+will inline Polymerized stylesheets, `<link rel="import" type="css">`

+The command

+    vulcanize --strip-comments target.html

+will remove HTML comments, except for those that begin with `@license`.
+License comments will be deduplicated.

 ## Using vulcanize programmatically

 Vulcanize as a library has two exported function.